Tanya844/Tanya844/README.md

 I'm Tanya Pal, a web developer passionate about creating awesome things on the web.
 Welcome to my GitHub profile!

-🔭 I’m currently working on: CodSoft
+🔭 I’m currently working on: Oasis Infobyte

 🌱 I’m currently learning: Data Structure And Algorithms